 The Carter’s hut was just next to the Methodist chapel.
 It was first shown on the Ordnance Survey map of 1905 and is in exactly the same location on the revised 1932 edition.
 It was between Aberford Road and New Row, a terrace of single storey stone cottages, and could also be reached by a path, over an old heap of quarry waste, from the bottom of Claremont View (Titanic Row).

 Edward Carter was born in Armley in 1875, the son of an iron turner.
-At the age of 30 he married Charlotte Clapham, the daughter of a Bentley’s brewery labourer.
+At the age of 30 he married Charlotte Clapham, the daughter of a Bentley’s brewery labourer and horse keeper.
 Their first child, Clifford, was born in Pudsey in 1906 but by the birth in 1909 of their second son, Ronald, they had moved to Oulton to live at 7 Manor Lane near the Old Masons pub.
-Alice, came along in 1910 and Charles Reginald in 1921.
+Alice, came along in 1910, Frederick in 1912, and Charles Reginald in 1921.
 At first Edward worked as a coachman for a cab proprietor, most likely Harry Flockton whose horse drawn carting and cab business was based at Bentley Square.

 It’s possible Edward already had relatives locally as there was a George Carter from Holbeck who ran a grocery shop at the end of White Street in New Woodlesford.
 Living next door in 1901 was George Frederick Raybould, a miner from Dudley in Worcestershire.
 He later moved to a house on Leeds Road near the Three Horse Shoes and became the sexton at Oulton St. John’s church.
 In 1900 he married widow Louisa Scurrah and it was her granddaughter, also called Louisa, who Ronald Carter married in 1935.
 They were also connected through the church congregation as Ronnie was the organist at St. John’s for many years.
-Clifford Carter’s wife, by the way, was Sarah, the daughter of miner Abraham Westwood.
+(Clifford Carter’s wife, by the way, was Sarah, the daughter of miner Abraham Westwood.
 Reggie Carter became a master tailor.
+Frederick was a bricklayer and married Ethel Finch in 1938.
+Tragically he and his young son, Maurice, were killed in a railway accident at Balby near Doncaster in August 1947.)

 In the 1930s both Ronnie and Clifford Carter had jobs at Bentley’s brewery.
 Clifford lived on Sydney Street and was a malt miller and at the start of the Second World War Ronnie was a labourer living with Louisa at 6 Bentley Square.